 19. Three Dots Prison Tattoos

-Three dots tattoos are a distinctive type of prison tattoos that can be interpreted in numerous ways.
-For one, this symbol is closely associated with the Mexican mafia and may be considered as a mark of identification for the LA-based Surenos gang.
+Three dots tattoos are a distinctive type of prison tattoo that can be interpreted in numerous ways.
+For one, this symbol is closely associated with the Mexican mafia and may be considered a mark of identification for the LA-based Surenos gang.

 On the other hand, this tattoo may simply represent the Spanish concept of mi vida loca or “my crazy life.”
 At times, three dots are also said to be an indicator of pure religious belief as they may symbolize the Christian holy trinity.